 The CFD & HSE Simulation Research Group utilizes advanced numerical techniques to address critical challenges in industrial process safety, occupational health and safety, indoor air quality, air pollution, multiphase flows, chemical reaction engineering, porous scale modelling, and public health.
 Through rigorous numerical simulations, we provide in-depth understanding and predictive capabilities for complex phenomena across these interconnected domains.
 Furthermore, we are increasingly incorporating AI/ML algorithms with our numerical data obtained to provide enhanced critical insights, achieve more accurate predictions, faster analysis, and optimized solutions for a wide spectrum of vital industrial and public health issues.
 This interdisciplinary approach fosters a deeper understanding of complex phenomena and facilitates the development of more effective strategies for enhancing safety, health, and environmental protection.

-A) Potential tank fire scenarios (Argyropoulos et al. 2012) and B) Enthalpy contours around the tank on fire obtained using the commercial CFD software PHOENICS (Argyropoulos et al. 2013).
+Figure1:a) Potential tank fire scenarios [1] and b) Enthalpy contours around the tank on fire obtained using the commercial CFD software PHOENICS [2].

-A) Distribution of the AEGL-3 values, for all building rooms, at different wind directions and for the CD-HVAC off-scenario, Radius corresponds to the AEGL value and the colour represents the number of rooms with this value for: (a)ASHRAE model, (b) QUIC-CFD model and (c) QUIC-URB model and B) Surface streamlines and Cp for “D5”and 8 different wind directions calculated by QUIC-CFD (Argyropoulos et al. 2017).
+Figure2:a) Distribution of the AEGL-3 values, for all building rooms, at different wind directions and for the CD-HVAC off-scenario, radius corresponds to the AEGL value and the colour represents the number of rooms with this value for: (a)ASHRAE model. (b) QUIC-CFD model and (c) QUIC-URB model and b) Surface streamlines and Cp for “D5”and 8 different wind directions calculated by QUIC-CFD [3].

 Furthermore, we harness the power of AI and ML algorithms to extract deeper insights from our numerical data, enabling advanced hazard identification, predictive risk modeling, and sophisticated scenario analysis.
 By modelling the fluid dynamics of critical events, we contribute directly to the design of inherently safer processes and developing effective risk mitigation strategies.
 The strategic integration of AI and ML significantly elevates our process safety capabilities, resulting in safer operations, substantial risk reduction, and enhanced environmental stewardship.
 This data-driven approach paves the way for a more proactive and effective safety management system.